AAdewunmi/Book-Store-ECommerce-Application/README.md

 - JavaScript & jQuery
 - MySQL Database
 - Maven
-- Paypal Payment API
+- Paypal Payments REST API

-* Classes and methods for payment have been coded up but commented.
+* PayPal payment integration (including credit card payment): Classes and methods for payment have been coded up but commented.

-* This has been done because a business Paypal account is required
-* to access Paypal Payment API and sandbox.
+ This has been done because a business Paypal account is required to access Paypal Payments REST API and sandbox.

 ## 4. What is the MVP?